 How to Start a New Line in a Microsoft® Excel Cell

-A number of ways of forcing text in a cell onto a new line, including key-strokes and CONCATENATION, CONCAT and TEXTJOIN functions.
+Ways of forcing text in a cell onto a new line, including key-strokes and Excel's CONCATENATION, CONCAT and TEXTJOIN functions.

 Text Wrapping